-Rick has more than 24 years of experience handling all aspects of the federal procurement matters.
+Rick has more than 25 years of experience handling all aspects of federal procurement matters.
 He is an expert in all stages of federal contract law and litigation, including terminations, disputes, protests, procurement integrity, post-Government employment, and suspensions and debarments.

 - Handles matters before the Armed Services Board of Contract Appeals (ASBCA), the Civilian Board of Contract Appeals (CBCA), the Small Business Administration (SBA), the Office of Hearings and Appeals (OHA), the U.S. Government Accountability Office (GAO), and the agency Suspension and Debarment Officials, along with internal investigations related to fraud/false claims matters.

 - Experienced in controversial, high-visibility cases, including complex litigation and more than 300 adversarial proceedings.
 Notable cases include: